 Killed in action

 The final New Zealand Defence Force battalion was withdrawn in November 2002, although the situation in the country remained unstable.
 In 2006 Prime Minister Helen Clark sent troops and military aircraft back to East Timor after riots erupted in Dili.
 In 2011 the New Zealand Defence Force still had 79 troops in East Timor.
-These troops were withdrawn in December 2012.
+These personnel were withdrawn in December 2012.